About Running Jobs

 Once you have successfully run the experiment on your workstation, you are ready to run experiments in the cloud.

-In the cloud: "Cloud" can mean either a local grid of on-premises servers, call it a 'private cloud'; or a cloud service such as AWS, or Google and Azure (both coming soon).
+In the cloud: "Cloud" can mean either a local grid of on-premises servers, call it a 'private cloud'; or a cloud service such as AWS, Google, and Azure.
 Utilizing the cloud enables you to run multiple experiments in parallel, without having to know where the machine is, set it up, or even connect to it.

 To run jobs in the cloud, you must: